hthuwal/scripts/Python Scripts/Shrink File Names/README.md

 ## Description

-This python script removes a set of substrings from the name of the files in a directory.
+This python script removes a set of substrings from the name of the files and folderes in a directory.

 Note: Apart from the last dot of extension if the filename contains extra "." (dots) then these dots are also replaced with spaces.

+**Update**: Script now works recursively on all subdirectories

 ## Arguments